 - Final year students and recent graduates can apply to join the LJMU Graduate Futures programme and gain experience with some of the Liverpool City Region's most dynamic businesses.
 This ESF-funded project provides part-time and summer student internships, and 6 and 9-month full-time graduate placements.
 As part of the programme you will also gain relevant industry knowledge, build your professional networks and explore if a career is right for you .
 Training and support are also provided.

 After you graduate

 After you graduate from LJMU, you have:

 - Lifetime access to personalised advice or career support at any time, supporting you from securing your first graduate role to getting that promotion to changing career direction.

-- Support from our Centre for Entrepreneurship should you wish to start a business, grow it or thrive as a freelancer, for up to five years after graduation.
+- Support from our Start-Up Hub team should you wish to start a business, grow a business or thrive as a freelancer, for up to five years after graduation.

 - Access to Careers Zone 24/7 tools and resources, including the LJMU job board.
 Set up ‘Graduate Access’ before you leave or contact us after you graduate for an account.

 - Free access to annual events and our wider programme of events, workshops and recruitment fairs.
 Events, which focus on the needs and aspirations of our alumni, will take place both before and after graduation.

 Taking part in the Graduate Outcomes survey is an essential part of your higher education journey.
 As the biggest UK annual social survey, the collective graduate voice is powerful and will Directly impact the future of education for prospective students.
 So join your fellow graduates and be part of the picture of education today.